cunnane/xloil/docs/source/Core.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

-If the addin fails to load or something else goes wrong, look for errors in
+If xlOil detects a serious load error, it pops up a log window to alert you (this can
+be turned off).
+If it succesfully loaded the core DLL a log file will also be created
+in `%APPDATA%/xlOil` next to `xlOil.ini`.
+The worksheet function `xloLog` will tell
+you where this file is.

-`xloil.log` created in the same directory as `xloil.xll`.
-You may need to
+You may need to tweak your settings file: :any:`core-edit-settings-files`
-:any:`core-edit-settings-files`

 .. _core-example-sheets: